SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ## The More tab

-This tab displays any user-defined fields configured in SuperOffice Settings and maintenance.
-See the SuperOffice Settings and maintenance help for more information about configuring user-defined fields.
+This tab displays any [custom fields][14] configured in SuperOffice Settings and maintenance.

 <!-- Referenced links -->
 [1]: ../appointment.md